Cv-Keep/cvkeep-docs/docs/internationalization.md

 </ul>
 ```

-Dont forget to add the word "spanish" to the `i18n` object of the LangMenu component.
+Don't forget to add the word "spanish" to the `i18n` object of the LangMenu component.
 After that 5 steps, you will be added a new language to CV Keep FrontEnd.

 ### Backend